Why You Need To Name a Life Insurance Beneficiary (And How To Do It)

 Failing to update your beneficiary can create trouble after you die.
 For example, say you married and listed your spouse as a life beneficiary but you later divorce and remarried.
 You may want to remove your ex-spouse and designate your current spouse as the primary beneficiary.
 Otherwise, your ex-spouse will likely be legally entitled to the death benefit after you die.

 After you die, the primary beneficiaries will need to obtain a certified copy of your death certificate and file a claim with the life insurance company.
-After confirming the insured's death, the insurance company will walk the beneficiary through the process of claiming the death benefit.
+After confirming your death, the insurance company will walk your beneficiary through the process of claiming the death benefit.

 If there are multiple beneficiaries entitled to the death benefit, then each beneficiary will need to submit a claim.[8]
 If a secondary beneficiary is claiming the death benefit because the primary beneficiary died, they will need to supply the death certificate of both the insured and the primary beneficiary.